ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         industries, too.

         But why do businesses need blogs?
-For at least three reasons:
+For at least four reasons:

         1. To establish employees as thought leaders

         2. To promote products or services

+        3. To share company news

-        3. To celebrate company culture
+        4. To celebrate company culture

         So when people visit your website, they can learn more about your brand, and–more to the point–fall in love with it.